prijatelilab/PrijateliTree/README.md

 To run a data migration, you need to run the following steps:
 1. Before you make any changes to the `database.py` file in the `app` directory, run the following command from your terminal:
 `docker-compose run web alembic --config=./prijateli_tree/migrations/alembic.ini stamp head`
+   - You can also use the command `make stamp`
 2. Make your modifications to the `database.py` file in the `app` directory.
 3. Run the following command from your terminal to produce your migration: `docker-compose run web alembic --config=./prijateli_tree/migrations/alembic.ini revision --autogenerate`
+   - You can also use the command `make create_revision`
 4. You should then see a file added to the `migrations/versions` folder.
 Modify that as is necessary as Alembic isn't guaranteed to make all the necessary changes.
 5. Run the following command and your migration should be run on the database: `docker-compose run web alembic --config=./prijateli_tree/migrations/alembic.ini upgrade head`
+   - You can also use the command `make upgrade_db`